pablo-lamtenzan/Metamorphic_engine_documentation/engine.md

 - The morph point must be beliveble to the disassambler

 ```
-// Taken from a447014.pdf p 53 and recommented to read !
+// Taken from a447014.pdf p 53 and is recomendated to read all the article!

 Morph points execution for 1000M iterations